Consistent Manifold Representation for Topological Data Analysis: Convergence of graph Laplacians

 then the first $r$ eigenvalues of the unnormalized Laplacian $L_{\rm un}$ converge to those of the limiting operator (spectral convergence).
 This would suggest that the spectral convergence only holds for eigenvalues which are separated from the range of $D_{ii}$.
 However, notice that we divide $L_{\rm un}$ by the normalization constant $c = \mathcal{O}(N\delta^{m+2})$ whereas $\lim_{N\to\infty} \sum_{j=1}^N W(x,x_j) \propto q(x) N\delta^m$ which implies that

-Since $\delta \to 0$ as $N\to \infty$, this implies that the range of the true degree function $c^{-1}d(x)$ is $\infty$.
-The reason this special class of unnormalized Laplacians avoids the difficulty of \cite{von2008consistency} is that the first order term of the degree function in exactly cancelled by the first order term of the kernel $W_{ij}$ in the limit of large data, which is why the constant $c$ is higher order than the degree function in terms of $\delta$.
-This completely removes the only barrier to spectral convergence and so by the result of \cite{von2008consistency} we have the following result.
+Since $\delta \to 0$ as $N\to \infty$, this implies that the range of the true degree function $c^{-1}d(x)$ approaches $\infty$ as $N$ grows.
+This special class of unnormalized Laplacians avoids this difficulty because the first order term of the degree function in exactly cancelled by the first order term of the kernel $W_{ij}$ in the limit of large data, which is why the constant $c$ is higher order than the degree function in terms of $\delta$.